Anthony Ashley Cooper, 1st Earl of Shaftesbury: Chancellor of the Exchequer, 1661–1672

-In October 1666, Ashley met John Locke, who would in time become his personal secretary.
-Ashley had gone to Oxford seeking treatment for a liver infection.
-There he was impressed with Locke, and persuaded him to become part of his retinue.
+In October 1666, Ashley met John Locke, an Oxford don living a quiet life as a scholar and physician, who would in time become his personal secretary and receive government appointments due to his patronage.
+Ashley had gone to Oxford, where his son was at college, but Ashley was seeking treatment for a liver ailment.
+Locke was a practising physician and experimentalist, as well as having a strong interest in philosophy.
+Ashley was impressed with Locke, and persuaded him to become part of his retinue.
 Locke had been looking for a career, and in May 1667 moved into Ashley's home at Exeter House in London, where he served as consulting physician during several novel surgical procedures and recoveries.
-He was an intellectual influence on the moral sense in mankind Beginning in 1667, Shaftesbury and Locke worked closely on the Grand Model for the Province of Carolina and its centrepiece, the Fundamental Constitutions of Carolina.
+Beginning in 1667, Ashley-Cooper and Locke worked closely on the Grand Model for the Province of Carolina and its centrepiece, the Fundamental Constitutions of Carolina.

 When Southampton died in May 1667, Ashley, as under-treasurer, was expected to succeed Southampton as Lord High Treasurer.
 King Charles, however, decided to replace Southampton with a nine-man Commission of the Treasury, headed by the Duke of Albemarle as First Lord of the Treasury.
 Ashley was named as one of the nine Treasury Commissioners at this time.